-Key directions Strategies How will we know if we are on track? unity 2.2 Participation in recreational and lifestyle activities is increased 2.2.2 Encourage active participation in a range of sporting and recreational pursuits We will enjoy and use our local sporting, leisure and cultural facilities and feel they meet our Our Community 2.3 Community partnerships continue to evolve 2.3.4 Develop opportunities for active involvement of residents in the management of parks and public spaces in the Hawkesbury we will have a diverse community where everyone is respected and feels 2.5 Cultural development and heritage 2.5.2 Provide community and cultural services through a range of affordable and accessible facilities welcome S 4.3 Places and Spaces 4.3.1 Provide a variety of quality passive recreation spaces including river foreshores, parks, bushland reserves and civic spaces to enhance our community's health and lifestyle Our infrastructure will service our community in the most effective and sustainable ways Our recreational, Our Assets 4.3.2 Provide a variety of quality active recreation spaces including playgrounds, sporting fields, pool, stadium and multipurpose centres to enhance our community's health and lifestyle 4.3.3 Provide a variety of quality shared spaces including meeting spaces accommodating public art, cultural and environmental amenity to enhance our community's health and lifestyle leisure and cultural facilities will be well used and well regarded
+Key directions Strategies How will we know if we are on track?
+Our Community 2.2 Participation in recreational and lifestyle activities is increased 2.2.2 Encourage active participation in a range of sporting and recreational pursuits We will enjoy and use our local sporting, leisure and cultural facilities and feel they meet our needs 2.3 Community partnerships continue to evolve 2.3.4 Develop opportunities for active involvement of residents in the management of parks and public spaces in the Hawkesbury We will have a diverse community where everyone is respected and feels welcome 2.5 Cultural development and heritage 2.5.2 Provide community and cultural services through a range of affordable and accessible facilities -

+Key directions Strategies How will we know if we are on track?
+Our Assets 4.3 Places and Spaces 4.3.1 Provide a variety of quality passive recreation spaces including river foreshores, parks, bushland reserves and civic spaces to enhance our community's health and lifestyle Our infrastructure will service our community in the most effective and sustainable ways Our recreational, leisure and cultural facilities will be well used and well regarded 4.3.2 Provide a variety of quality active recreation spaces including playgrounds, sporting fields, pool, stadium and multipurpose centres to enhance our community's health and lifestyle 4.3.3 Provide a variety of quality shared spaces including meeting spaces accommodating public art, cultural and environmental amenity to enhance our community's health and lifestyle